Linfield College Compliance with the Higher Education Opportunity Act (HEOA) Peer-to-Peer File Sharing Requirements

 - In order to use college computing resources, all members of the Linfield Community will endorse a Computer User Agreement that includes a section on copyright compliance.

 - Computing support staff, including student Help Desk workers, are regularly trained on the College position with respect to copyright issues.
-Student workers provide an important channel for communicating with the student community.

 - Linfield's policies and procedures concerning the Digital Millennium Copyright Act and our response to infringement claims are published on Linfield’s web site.